rayeanpatric/pest_detection/README.md

 ## Results Summary

+All the result metrics are and graphs are at [Results Folder](Results/)
 | Metrics         | YOLOv8 | YOLOv9 | YOLOv10 | YOLOv11 |
 |-----------------|--------|--------|---------|---------|
 | Precision       | 0.687  | 0.834  | 0.759   | 0.932   |